benchristelcom/benchristelcom.github.io/src/housekeeping/cleaning-kettle-with-vinegar.md

-# How to Clean a Kettle with Vinegar
+# How to Clean an Electric Kettle with Vinegar

 How to descale / remove hard water buildup from an electric or stovetop kettle: